 Herbivory is a key process on coral reefs which, through grazing of algae, can help sustain coral-dominated states on frequently-disturbed reefs and reverse macroalgal regime shifts on degraded ones.
 Our understanding of herbivory on reefs is largely founded on feeding observations at small spatial scales, yet the biomass and structure of herbivore populations is more closely linked to processes which can be highly variable across large areas, such as benthic habitat turnover and fishing pressure.
 Though our understanding of spatiotemporal variation in grazer biomass is well developed, equivalent macroscale approaches to understanding bottom-up and top-down controls on herbivory are lacking.
 Here, we integrate underwater survey data of fish abundances from four Indo-Pacific island regions with herbivore feeding observations to estimate grazing rates for two herbivore functions, cropping and scraping, at the spatial scale of individual coral reefs.
 By including a range of reef states, from coral to algal dominance and heavily-fished to remote wilderness areas, we evaluate the influences of benthic habitat and fishing on the grazing rates of entire fish assemblages.
 Cropping rates were primarily influenced by benthic condition, with cropping maximised on structurally complex reefs with high substratum availability and low macroalgal cover.
 However, fishing was the primary driver of scraping function, with scraping rates depleted at most reefs relative to remote, unfished reefs, though scraping did increase with substratum availability and structural complexity.
 Ultimately, benthic and fishing conditions influenced herbivore functioning through their effect on grazer biomass, which was tightly correlated to grazing rates.
 For a given level of biomass, we show that grazing rates are greater on reefs dominated by small-bodied fishes, suggesting that grazing pressure is greatest when grazer size structure is truncated.
-By combining biomass estimates with bite rates in a hierarchical modelling approach, we provide a framework for converting fish size data into coral reef grazing potential.By quantifying grazing gradients across the Indo-Pacific, our study identifies the benthic and fishing conditions which influence grazing potential of herbivore assemblages on coral reefs.
+By combining biomass estimates with bite rates in a hierarchical modelling approach, we provide a framework for converting fish size data into coral reef grazing potential.
+Overall, we quantify grazing gradients across the Indo-Pacific to identify the important benthic and fishing drivers of grazing potential by herbivore assemblages on coral reefs.

 Introduction

 Herbivory is crucial to ecosystem function and community structure across terrestrial and aquatic ecosystems, playing a key role in cycling nutrients (Metcalfe et al. 2014), regulating species diversity and productivity (Royo et al. 2010, Prieditis et al. 2017), and controlling habitat regime shifts (Zimov et al. 1995, Hughes et al. 2007, Keesing and Young 2014, Verges et al. 2014).
-Herbivory processes are generally measured at local scales relevant to individual behaviours and population sizes, which restricts our understanding of how ecosystem functions operate across larger spatial scales.
+Herbivory processes are generally measured at local scales relevant to individual behaviours and population sizes, which restricts our understanding of how ecosystems function across larger spatial scales.
 Furthermore, anthropogenic pressures typically impact ecosystem processes, including herbivory, across much larger areas (Jackson 2008).
-Therefore, developing our understanding of both natural and anthropogenic drivers on herbivory at large scales requires the integration of fine-scale herbivory observations with macroecological datasets.
+Therefore, developing our understanding of both natural and anthropogenic drivers on herbivory at broad scales requires the integration of fine-scale herbivory observations with macroecological datasets.
 Such analyses are particularly relevant for coral reef ecosystems, which are facing multiple damaging human pressures and where herbivory is a key ecosystem function (Hughes et al. 2007, Cheal et al. 2010, Hughes et al. 2017).